Scott Disick: Nightclub appearances

 Disick has made club appearances at 1OAK nightclub in Las Vegas, Harrah's in Atlantic City, and LEX Nightclub in Reno, sometimes receiving $80,000 for a single appearance.
 Disick has also appeared in clubs internationally in Canada and the United Kingdom, earning $250,000 for his UK appearances.
 The appearances were often arranged by Disick's manager at the time, David Weintraub.
 Eventually, the club appearances began to interfere with Disick's addiction struggles, and he stopped making appearances.
 Disick has also invested in his friends' nightlife businesses.

 Talentless

 In 2018, Disick began his own clothing line, Talentless.
 He named his clothing line as "a big F-you to everybody in the world that basically said that anybody that was in the reality business 10, 15 years ago didn't have talent."
 He discussed the development of his company on season eight of Keeping Up with the Kardashians.
 Talentless sells primarily casual clothing such as T-shirts, sweatshirts, and sweatpants.
 Three percent of every sale from the company goes to the non-profit organization Fuck Cancer.
 The company received backlash in March 2020 and was accused of being insensitive after releasing apparel that stated "Please Wash Your Hands" amid the coronavirus pandemic.
-Colton Underwood, who starred on The Bachelor, was seen wearing one of the "Wash Your Hands" sweatshirts.